gcfrxbots/rxbot/README.md

 Note that every song in the queue has an ID, which can be used in other commands.
 This ID is *not* based on the song's current position in the queue, and does not change.
 The ID is shown when the song is requested.

 `!nowplaying` || Displays the currently-playing song in chat.
-Note: the current song is saved to the **nowplaying.txt** file in the bot folder, so you can add this as a text source in OBS (or your streaming program of choice) to display the current song on screen.
+Note: the current song is saved to the **nowplaying.txt** file in the bot's Output folder, so you can add this as a text source in OBS (or your streaming program of choice) to display the current song on screen.
+The bot will also output the current song's album art to **albumart.jpg** in the bot's Output folder.
+If a song does not have album art (ex. if it's a Youtube request), the file will be generic album art.
+You can set your generic album art by editing **generic_art.jpg** in the bot's Resources folder, just make sure to keep the resolution 512x512.

 `!queue` || Displays the link to your uploaded song queue in chat.
 Set this link in the **Settings.py** file with the `QUEUE_LINK` setting.